-Missy H. Dunaway is an artist and illustrator whose work has been featured by Penguin Books, Four Seasons Hotels & Resorts, Travel + Leisure, Mashable, The National Audubon Society, Passion Passport, and in published books including A World of Artist Journal Pages by Dawn Devries Sokol.
-Her artwork exhibits internationally and has been acquired by public and private institutions including Carnegie Mellon University and the Folger Shakespeare Library of Washington DC.
+Missy teaches online at Creativebug.com, where she instructs how to paint with acrylic ink and keep a travel journal.
+Her work has been featured by Penguin Books, Four Seasons Hotels & Resorts, Travel + Leisure, The National Audubon Society, and Passion Passport.
+Her paintings has been acquired by institutions including Carnegie Mellon University and the Folger Shakespeare Library of Washington DC.